Teaching Kids How to Be Grateful Through Activities

 Thanksgiving is not the only time we can express gratitude and thankfulness.
 It is so important to show and practice gratitude in our lives.
 As parents, teachers, caregivers, and other professionals who work with children, it is critical to teach children the meaning of gratitude from a young age.
-Those who are raised knowing how to feel and express a sense of gratitude grow up to be well-rounded individuals, with a greater level of self-efficacy and interpersonal skills.
-In fact, there are several, scientifically proven benefits of gratitude that serve as a tremendous motivation to instill gratitude in your children.
+A grateful child who is raised knowing how to feel and express a sense of gratitude grows up to be a well-rounded individual, with a greater level of mindfulness, self-efficacy, and interpersonal skills.
+In fact, there are several, scientifically-proven benefits of practicing gratitude that serves as tremendous motivation to instill gratitude in your children.

 Before we highlight activities and gratitude games for kids, let’s look at the benefits of being grateful.

 The Value of Gratitude for Kids

 Gratitude Enhances Empathy

 According to a 2012 study conducted by the University of Kentucky, grateful people are more likely to engage in a prosocial manner, even in the face of aggression, negative feedback, or unkindness.
 They were less likely to retaliate against others who had wronged them, expressing more empathy and sensitivity toward them.

 Gratitude Improves Physical Health